EatTheNFT/NFT-Contract/NFTProject/READMEdApp.md

 Deploy NFTSmartContract.sol
 Copy deployed contract Address
-Install Visual Studio Code or any editor preffered by you ( you need to edit your dApp sources ) Ethers.js and Web3.js are already injected in HTML file, it is mandatory if you want to install them also If you preffer to install them:
+Install Visual Studio Code or any editor preffered by you ( you need to edit your dApp sources ) Ethers.js and Web3.js are already injected in HTML file, it isn't mandatory if you want to install them also If you preffer to install them:

 Install node.js